pnpm/pnpm.io/docs/cli/exec.md

 ### --parallel

-Completely disregard concurrency and topological sorting, running a given script immediately in all matching packages with prefixed streaming output.
+Completely disregard concurrency and topological sorting, running a given script immediately in all matching packages.
 This is the preferred flag for long-running processes over many packages, for instance, a lengthy build process.